tico118/tico118/README.md

 My name is Ernesto Ruiz.
 You can call me **Tico** \
 I am a former United States Marine \
-turned Full Stack Software Engineer
+turned Full Stack Software Engineer.

 📫 Reach Me At: